qwaneu/qwaneu.github.io/_drafts/tdd.md

   - test driven development
   - feedback
   - eXtreme Programming
-author: Marc Evers
+author: Marc Evers, Willem van den Ende, Rob Westgeest
 image:
 ---

-We are starting a series of posts on **heuristics and guidelines for unit tests and test driven development**.
+This is the first in a series of posts on **heuristics and guidelines for unit tests and test driven development**.

-Before we dive into heuristics, let's first do a quick recap of test driven development (TDD).
-We notices that more and more people have heard of it, but also that few know what TDD actually is.
-There's lots of inaccuracies and incorrect things being said.
+Before we dive into heuristics, let's first do a quick recap of Test Driven Development (TDD).
+We notice that more and more people have heard of it, but also that few know what TDD actually is.

 ## The 5-minute-to-the-coffee-machine explanation of TDD

-The basics of TDD are simple to explain, like you can explain Scrum in the elevator, we can explain TDD while walking to the coffee machine.
+We can explain TDD while walking to the coffee machine.
 The Test Driven Developent cycle consists of 4 steps:

 ![TDD cycle](/attachments/blogposts/2020/tdd-cycle.png)